Back and Neck Pain Center

 Treatment for Back and Neck Conditions

 Our Center focuses on non-operative treatment, which most commonly include medication and/or rehabilitation (physical or occupational) therapy.
-Depending on the condition being treated, bed rest, corticosteroid injections, bracing, radiation therapy, neuropsychology techniques, surgery—including minimally invasive procedures, or even alternative medicine techniques, such as chiropractic medicine or acupuncture, may be recommended.
-All of these treatments are available in New York Methodist Hospital.
+Depending on the condition being treated, bed rest, corticosteroid injections, bracing, radiation therapy, neuropsychology techniques, surgery (including minimally invasive procedures), or even alternative medicine techniques, such as chiropractic medicine or acupuncture, may be recommended.

 Decisions about the best course of treatment will be made with consideration for the nature and severity of the condition, as well as the patient’s lifestyle and preferences.